groepl/Obsidian-Zettelkasten-Starter-Kit/README.md

 More about: https://forum.obsidian.md/t/limit-folders-how-do-you-use-zettelkasten-in-obsidian/35008/32

-## Zettelkasten System Definition
+## Zettelkasten Definition
-A Zettelkasten is a personal knowledge management system which consists of five key components: notes, links, meta data, structures and processes.
-Within the contexts of research, study and writing it is designed to support idea generation, knowledge development and long-term learning.
+A Zettelkasten can be defined as a personal knowledge management system consisting of five key components: notes, links, meta data, structures and processes.
+In the context of research, study and writing, a Zettelkasten is designed to support idea generation, knowledge development and long-term learning.
+The best way to understand the underlying concepts of Zettelkasten is to look at a typical example (a prototype or starter kit).

+But Zettelkasten is not one thing with fixed boundaries.
+It's a family of approaches that resemble each other through purpose, structure, and function.
+You don't need all the traits—you need enough to belong.

 <img src="/Starter-Kit/Visuals/Zettelkasten System Definition Example_01.png" width="500" />